 The video does make one good point: standards is not learning, and learning only happens with great teachers.
 But really, meeting standards isn’t learning either!
 It’s just evidence to learning, which is extremely hard to measure.
 But even worse is meeting the wrong standards, and that’s what I’m afraid Common Core is promoting.

 Speaking of which, here are the actual standards themselves for the reader to peruse.
-The Common Core website has the full standard, also available as a pdf, and CPS released a lengthy pdf explaining the standards in detail more or less specific to the school system.
+The Common Core website has the full standard, also available as a pdf, and the Chicago Public School administration released a lengthy pdf explaining the standards in detail more or less specific to the school system.
 CPS also provides example lessons on their website, and I’m pleasantly surprised that a handful of the lessons try to flush out the more insightful ideas I find lacking in the Common Core itself.

 So let’s dive right on in.